Press Kit

 Come visit the brand-new Hide and Hair Pavilion to watch our skilled craftspeople (and new apprentices!) show how this critical renewable resource was used in the Scottish Highlands.

-Showing crafts related to clothing manufacturing, including:
+Showing crafts related to clothing manufacture, including:

 Combing Preparing plant and animal fiber to be spun